LogtalkDotOrg/logtalk3/tools/linter/NOTES.md

 Note that, in some cases, the linter may generate false warnings due to source code analysis limitations or special cases that, while valid when intended, usually result from programming issues.
-When a code rewrite is not a sensible solution to avoid the warning, the workaround is to turn off locally the flag that controls the warning.
+When a code rewrite is not a sensible solution to avoid the warning, the workaround is to turn off as locally as possible the flag that controls the warning.

 Main linter checks